unsw-se3011/SENG3011_Neon/Reports/FinalReport.md

   - Ruofei.Huang  <br>
  ----- ADD SOMETHING ------
   - Xinze.Song

-  Design a simple backend frame and incharge of NLPE calculation to extract texts from the articles and output them to json format file.
+  Design a simple backend frame and in charge of the NLPE calculation to extract texts from the targeted articles as well as outputing them to a json format file.
   - Ziqing.Yan
   Testing both backend and frontend also provide advices about the UI design and implenmentation.
 Report writing and documentation.
   - Huiyue.Zhang